 General Guidelines for Graduate Programs

-All students planning to complete a master’s degree in business must complete all requirements including professional development workshops, the program prerequisite classes, and the advanced requirement courses.
+All students planning to complete a master’s degree in business must complete all requirements including professional development workshops, the program prerequisite classes, and the advanced required courses.

-A graduate business student whose coursework drops below a 3.0 grade point average during a semester, will be notified that s/he has been placed on academic probation.
+A graduate business student whose coursework drops below a 3.0-grade point average will be notified that s/he has been placed on academic probation.
 If the grade point deficiency is not made up, the student may be disqualified effective the beginning of the semester following the first probationary semester.
-In such situations, the student will not be allowed to enroll in graduate level business courses at the program prerequisite and advanced requirement level.
+In such situations, the student will not be allowed to enroll in graduate-level business courses at the program prerequisite and advanced requirement level.

-Any student who becomes disqualified under the above provisions and wishes to appeal such disqualification must file a formal appeal within 10 days of the date of notice of disqualification.
+Any student who becomes disqualified under the above provisions and wishes to appeal such disqualification must file a formal appeal within ten days of the date of the notice of disqualification.
 Such appeal must be filed with the Faculty Director of Graduate Business Programs.